XinBiostats/IsoCorrectoRBoost/README.md

 # IsoCorrectoRBoost
-This is a package for Natural Isotopes Abundance (NIA) correction based on IsoCorrectoR (Heinrich P, Kohler C, Ellmann L, Kuerner P, Spang R, Oefner PJ, Dettmer K (2018).
-“Correcting for natural isotope abundance and tracer impurity in MS-, MS/MS- and high-resolution-multiple-tracer-data from stable isotope labeling experiments with IsoCorrectoR.”
-Scientific reports, 8(1). <https://genomics.ur.de/files/IsoCorrectoR/.>) package from Bioconductor.
+This is a package for Natural Isotopes Abundance (NIA) correction based on IsoCorrectoR ([Heinrich P,etc. (2018)] <https://genomics.ur.de/files/IsoCorrectoR/.>) package from Bioconductor.